Streaking (microbiology)

 A plate which has been streaked showing the colonies thinning as the streaking moves clockwise.

 In microbiology, streaking is a mechanical technique used to isolate a pure strain from a single species of microorganism, often bacteria.
 Samples from a colony derived from a single cell are taken from the streaked plate to create a genetically identical microbiological culture grown on a new plate so that the organism can be identified, studied, or tested.
 Different patterns can be used to streak a plate.
-All involve the dilution of bacteria by systematically streaking them over the exterior of the agar in a Petri dish to obtain isolated colonies which contain gradually fewer numbers of cells.
+All involve the dilution of bacteria by systematically streaking them over the exterior of the agar in a Petri dish to obtain isolated colonies which contain progressively fewer numbers of cells.
 If the agar surface grows microorganisms which are all genetically same, the culture is then considered as a pure microbiological culture.
+Although manual streaking is a foundational skill, laboratories are starting to adopt automated streaking systems for improved efficiency and consistency.

 History

 Image of Robert Koch, German microbiologist and developer of the modern streaking technique.

 The modern streak plate method was developed in the 1880s from the efforts of Robert Koch and other microbiologists to obtain microbiological cultures of bacteria in order to study them.
 Prior to the adoption of streaking, pour plates were the common technique utilized by microbiologists to obtain pure strains.
 The dilution or isolation by streaking method was first developed in Koch's laboratory by his two assistants Friedrick Loeffler and Georg Theodor August Gaffky.